ChristianCasazza/getting-started-coding/README.md

 ---

+## 8. Create a Free GitHub Account

+GitHub is a platform that hosts your code online and helps with version control and collaboration.

+### Sign up
+- Go to [GitHub](https://github.com) and create a free account if you don’t already have one.

+### Explore GitHub
+- Once you have an account, you can create repositories, explore others’ code, and collaborate on projects.

+---

-## 8. Sign In to GitHub from the Command Line
+## 9. Sign In to GitHub from the Command Line

 ### Configure Git locally
 Open your VSCode terminal and set up your user name and email: